DokaIzk/celo-ethlint/README.md

     npm install --save-dev hardhat-ethlint ethlint
 ```

 Once the packages are installed, you need to modify the Hardhat configuration file to include Ethlint.
-To do this, open the `hardhat.config.js` file and add the following lines of code:
+To do this, open the `hardhat.config.js` file and add the following code:

 ```javascript
 module.exports = {